opentok/opentok-rtc/README.md

   Route of the CDN that will be used to load JQuery scripts.
 The default value is 'https://ajax.googleapis.com/ajax/libs/jquery/'.

-* `oneTrustCookieConsentUrl` (config.json) / `ONE_TRUST_COOKIE_CONSENT_URL` (environment variable) -- Route of the one trust cookie consent url.
+* `oneTrustCookieConsentUrl` (config.json) / `ONE_TRUST_COOKIE_CONSENT_URL` (environment variable) -- Route of the OneTrust cookie consent URL.
    Leave blank or unset to turn the feature off.
 This setting is unset by default.

 * `enableMuteAll` (config.json) / `ENABLE_MUTE_ALL` (environment variable) -- Whether to show the Mute All
   control in the top menu of the room.
 (You can set this in the config file